APTrust/registry/notes.md

 During development, we'll create a barebones web UI that simply renders the required data without polish.
 Later, we'll work toward [the UI that Simple Thread mocked up](./docs/APTrust_Wireframes.pdf).
 During development, however, we only need to ensure that our pages get the data that Simple Thread's UI requires.

+Consider using some Tailwind themes, such as:

+* [Semantic UI](https://semantic-ui.com/) may be the best of the lot.
+Very clean and simple.
+It's well documented and its [GitHub repo has 49k stars](https://github.com/semantic-org/semantic-ui).
+It's nearly as heavy as Bootstrap and includes it's own JavaScript and themes.
+Looks like maintenance ended in 2018.
+Take a look at [Formantic-UI](https://fomantic-ui.com/), which is the community fork.
+[Formantic on GitHub](https://github.com/fomantic/fomantic-ui).
+* [UIKit](https://getuikit.com/docs/introduction) also looks top-notch.
+Very clean and feature-rich, though the class markup is a little heavier than Semantic UI.
+Development seems active on [GitHub](https://github.com/uikit/uikit) and it has a simple static distribution (i.e. does not rely on Node or SASS pre-processing).
+* [Bulma](https://bulma.io/) is also simple and clean, and is easy to customize.
+It neither includes nor requires JavaScript.
+It has a number of [extensions](https://bulma.io/extensions/) and over [42k stars on GitHub](https://github.com/jgthms/bulma).
+The default colors are too pastel, but should be easy to change.
+Bulma's one drawback (compared to Bootstrap) is weaker accessibility support.
+* [Boostrap](https://getbootstrap.com/) is useful, well documented, well-supported, and often a pain in the ass.
+It also requires JQuery, which is another pain in the ass.
+* [Tailwind Admin](https://github.com/tailwindadmin/admin) - See the [live demo](https://tailwindadmin.netlify.app/index.html) for component samples, but note that it includes heavy class markup and 56k lines of CSS.
+* [Zurb's stupid website](https://get.foundation/) isn't even working.
+That bodes ill.

 ## Accounts

 ### Login